Photo by fizkes / Shutterstock.com

 - Black beans and corn or whole-wheat tortilla

 Tello’s own go-to breakfast is a bowl of thawed frozen fruit topped off with a little plain or low-sugar yogurt and sprinkled with nuts, seeds or grains.
-You can see a photo of it in her Oct.
-6 blog post.

 What’s your breakfast of choice for optimal energy or focus?
 Share it with us by commenting below or over on our Facebook page.